 Arthritic changes may be a result of normal "wear and tear" due to aging or from an injury such as a broken ankle or dislocation.
 Arthritis eventually leads to loss of cartilage, pain, and/or deformity.

-In this procedure, the ankle joint is removed and replaced with an artificial implant made of metal and plastic.
-The goal of ankle replacement is to provide pain relief while preserving ankle motion so the patient has less pain and better function during activity.
+In a total ankle replacement, the ankle joint is removed and replaced with an artificial implant made of metal and plastic.
+The goal of ankle replacement is to provide pain relief while preserving ankle motion so the patient has less pain and better function